 Selling to customers is an art.
 Get it right and your business will see huge results, get it wrong and you'll quickly turn your customers off.

-Here are some quick tip to help increase your sales.
+Here are some quick tips to help increase your sales.
 They should work in any business and for any type of product or service.

-1. Establish your customers needs – Ask questions to find out exactly why your customer is looking to buy.
-It’s often said that buying is emotive rather than logical.
+- Establish your customer's needs - Ask questions to find out exactly why your customer is looking to buy.
+It's often said that buying is emotive rather than logical.
 Even if this is true we still need to understand what is driving the need or the interest to buy so we know how to motivate the person to buy.

-Try to avoid what your product does but focus on what it will mean for them.
-So, less ‘this washing up liquid washes lasts longer that all of the others’, and more ‘you will same money in the long term and this lasts longer than others’.
+- Focus on the Benefit - Try to avoid what your product does but focus on what it will mean for them.
+So, less 'this washing up liquid lasts longer than all of the others', and more 'you will same money in the long term and this lasts longer than others'.